CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

 -  Task 4: Deploy a template with the CLI.
 -  Task 5: Deploy a resource by using Azure Bicep.

-## Excercise 1: Manage Azure resources by Using ARM Templates
+## Exercise 1: Manage Azure resources by using ARM Templates

-In this exercise,you will learn to  manage Azure resources using ARM templates which involves defining and deploying infrastructure as code, automating resource provisioning and configuration.
+In this exercise, you will learn to  manage Azure resources using ARM templates, which involves defining and deploying infrastructure as code, automating resource provisioning, and configuration.

 ### Task 1: Create an Azure Resource Manager template

 In this task, we will create a managed disk in the Azure portal.
 Managed disks are storage designed to be used with virtual machines.
-Once the disk is deployed you will export a template that you can use in other deployments.
+Once the disk is deployed, you will export a template that you can use in other deployments.

 1. In Search resources, services, and docs (G+/) box at the top of the portal, enter **Disks**, and then select **Disks** from the results.